|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Douglas during 1944.
 Constructors Number 12361.
 Assigned U. S. Army Air Force (USAAF) as C-47A-5-DK Dakota serial number 42-92548.
 Assigned Royal Air Force (RAF) serial number KG352, but this number was never assigned.
-Ferried overseas across the Pacific to Australia as part of lend-lease.
+Ferried overseas across the Pacific to Australia as part of defense aid.

 On May 3, 1945 took off from Tadji Airfield piloted by F/Lt Stanley Charles Akerson a flight bound for Maprik to drop supplies.
 Aboard were four Australian Army personnel.
-Flying in bad weather, this C-47 crashed into a mountainside near Housecap around 8:00am.
-Officially, written off on June 7, 1945.
+Flying in bad weather, this C-47 crashed around 8:00am into a mountainside near Housecap.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).
+Officially, written off June 7, 1945.

-After the crash, Beauforts searched for and located the crash site at 1:30pm.
+Afterwards, Beauforts searched for this Dakota and located the crash site at 1:30pm.